HestHub/nix-config/blog.md

 - Userfriendly alternative
   - https://snowflakeos.org/

-But for today i will leave it at that, and i hope i managed to show a fair view of what a journey with NixOS Desktop can entail, atleast from a newbies point of view.
+But for today i will leave it at that, and i hope i managed to show a fair view of what a journey with NixOS Desktop can entail, atleast from a beginners point of view.

 Thank you for sticking around, and i will leave you with a look at the final config for this session.